stephonchen/nginx-imageproxy/README.md

   Then use luarocks install magick

+  $ sudo luarocks install magick
-  $ sudo luarocks install magick lua-resty-http
+  $ sudo luarocks install lua-resty-http

 # Configuration
   Put sample config in nginx to /etc/nginx, modify as you need.
+  Default enable HTTP (port 80).
+  If you want to enable HTTPS, please put correspondent SSL certificates, and enable ssl settings in nginx